prantlf/nomnoml-cli/README.md

 ## Command-Line Usage

-The `nomnoml` script generates a PNG or SVG image from the nomnoml source text.
+The `nomnoml` script generates a png, jpg, svg or pdf image from the nomnoml source text.
 Both file names and standard input and output are supported as parameters.
 If generating the image fails, exit code 1 is returned to the caller.